-- Many cameras turn off the EVF and LCD when HDMI is connected and active.
-Disconnect HDMI, or monitor using the attached HDMI device.
+- Many cameras turn off the EVF and LCD when HDMI or A/V Out is connected and active.
+Disconnect external monitors, or monitor using the attached device.

 - GH5: Wi-Fi is set to “Smartphone priority”.
 Go into the camera’s menus: Settings > Wi-Fi > Wi-Fi Setup > Priority of Recording Device, and select "Camera" if you want the camera‘s EVF/LCD and controls to stay active.